 This signifies your furnace is ignited at high speed because its low pressure switch wouldn’t close.

 It’s better to let a professional like one from McKinley Heating Service Experts in Edmonton work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like the one you’re experiencing.
+Our technicians are ACE certified, which means they’re well-prepared to fix a furnace error like the one you’re experiencing.

 We want you to be completely satisfied with our furnace repair in Edmonton.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*